More Ways to Access

 Digital assets are part of the University Libraries collections and subject to the same criteria for selection and retention decisions as other media.
 As such, they are included under the central mission of the library: ensuring the collections remain available over the long term through prevention of damage and deterioration; reversing damage where possible; and, when necessary, changing the format of materials to preserve their intellectual content.

-As a member of the MetaArchive Cooperative and the National Digital Stewardship Alliance, UofSC librarians regularly attend conferences and workshops, such as the POWRR Institute, to stay informed of developments with digital preservation and do their best to follow national standards.
+As a member of the National Digital Stewardship Alliance, USC librarians regularly attend conferences and workshops, such as the POWRR Institute, to stay informed of developments with digital preservation and do their best to follow national standards.

 In-house, the department creates and maintains archival masters of all digital formats.
 For master images, the uncompressed, open source TIFF format is used.
-Items are scanned at the highest quality possible, but no less than 300 dpi.
+Items are scanned at the highest quality possible, but no less than 300 ppi.
 Preservation metadata is added to the TIFF header during post-processing.
-All files are backed up internally and selected materials are preserved through the MetaArchive Cooperative.
-An inventory of all collections and files is kept up-to-date and this whole process is reviewed annually and updated when possible.
+All files are backed up internally and selected materials are preserved through Archivematica and cloud storage.
+An inventory of all collections and files is kept up-to-date and the process is reviewed annually and updated when possible.
+See Digital Preservation Framework, Version 2 for more details.